-In February 2015, Kitic is scheduled for a solo-recital in Houston, TX and 3 semi-staged concerts of Carmen with The Pacific Symphony, conducted by Mo.
+In February 2015, Kitic performed a solo-recital in Houston, TX and her "signature" role of Carmen with The Pacific Symphony, conducted by Mo.
 Carl St. Claire.
 She repeated this performance in

 Ms. Kitic has studied with Metropolitan and Vienna State Opera star, Kammersaengerin Biserka Cvejic.
 She holds BM (Bachelor of Music in Performance)